 Efficient Distribution of Energy

-Self stretching teaches you how to harness muscular tension and fascial resistance through the use of use sub-maximal force.
+Self stretching teaches you how to harness muscular tension and fascial resistance through the use of use sub-maximal eccentric force.
 Partner assisted stretching allows you to generate maximal tension and resistance with the help of another person.
 This not only provides you with a wonderful stretch but also provides a beneficial workout for you and your assister.
 Your assisters are strengthened as they stretch you and are stretched as they strengthen you.
-Your resistance is efficiently utilized instead of being pumped into a workout machine which stands to gain no benefit from your hard work.
+Your resistance is used efficiently instead of being pumped into a workout machine which stands to gain no benefit from your hard work.

 Self stretching allows you to gain an internal perspective on your body and your self while assisted stretching allows another person to offer you the external perspective that you cannot get on your own.
 Practicing both self stretching and assisted stretching ensures that you cover all of your bases with an internal and external profile of your body and state of being.